Intracranial nongerminomatous germ cell tumors

-Prenatal imaging employs ultrasound in the second trimester and, if suspect, is ideally followed by additional high-resolution ultrasound and fetal MRI in the third trimester (07; 09).
+Prenatal imaging employs ultrasound in the second trimester and, if fetal hydrocephalus is suspected, it is followed by additional high-resolution ultrasound and fetal MRI in the late second or third trimester (09; 11).
 The chief diagnostic criterion for ventriculomegaly is an atrial diameter greater than 10 mm measured ultrasonographically.
-Additional craniometric data based on a large international study have been published recently (05).
-Ventriculomegaly due to aqueductal stenosis may be differentiated from other malformatic or disruptive causes: brain parenchyma may be compressed, but not otherwise reduced in mass; lateral ventricles are enlarged anteriorly and posteriorly; the third ventricle is dilated, with transverse diameter greater than 2 mm; the choroid plexus is dangling; the fourth ventricle is normal; and, cranial size and configuration are normal with normal-appearing posterior fossa (09).
-Additional findings may implicate aqueductal stenosis as the cause of enlarging ventricles, chiefly funnel-shaped aqueduct and even direct visualization of an obstructing web or blood clot in the aqueduct (14).
+Additional craniometric data based on a large international study have been published recently (07).
+Ventriculomegaly due to aqueductal stenosis may be differentiated from other malformatic or disruptive causes: brain parenchyma may be compressed, but not otherwise reduced in mass; lateral ventricles are enlarged anteriorly and posteriorly; the third ventricle is dilated, with transverse diameter greater than 2 mm; the choroid plexus is dangling; the fourth ventricle is normal; and, cranial size and configuration are normal with normal-appearing posterior fossa (11).
+Additional findings may implicate aqueductal stenosis as the cause of enlarging ventricles, chiefly funnel-shaped aqueduct and even direct visualization of an obstructing web or blood clot in the aqueduct (17).
 In addition to CNS imaging, a total anatomic survey is indicated to rule out additional anomalies.
 Infectious causes (eg, rubella, cytomegalovirus, toxoplasmosis) are possible and need to be explored by appropriate testing, including maternal serology.
 A hematologic workup is indicated in cases of fetal hemorrhage.
 Detailed anatomic and genetic workup is necessary to confirm or rule out syndromes or specific etiologies (for example, L1CAM mutation or X-linked hydrocephalus).
-Expectant management should be arranged, in an effort to offset the risk of premature birth with that of progressing hydrocephalus (09).
+Expectant management should be arranged, in an effort to offset the risk of premature birth with that of progressing hydrocephalus (11).
 In cases of pregnancy termination, fetal autopsy is important to further delineate findings.

-Neuroendoscopic surgical techniques have been employed in cases of intraventricular infection to lyse and remove purulent material or other debris and irrigate the ventricular cavities with antibiotic saline; secondary hydrocephalus in such cases may require additional shunting (13).
+Neuroendoscopic surgical techniques are now employed with increasing frequency in cases of intraventricular infection to lyse and remove purulent material or other debris and irrigate the ventricular cavities with antibiotic saline; secondary hydrocephalus in such cases may require additional shunting (16).
 Endoscopic septum pellucidotomy may be required for unilateral hydrocephalus.
 The neural and vascular anatomy of the septum have been described only recently, and ideal areas for surgery identified (03).
 Aqueductal stenosis due to pineal cyst has been treated by endoscopy, with resolution in about 80% of cases (08).
 However, endoscopic aqueductoplasty has a high risk of long-term failure and is not recommended by some authors who recommend endoscopic third ventriculoscopy as a preferred surgical approach (Marx et el 2019).
 Third ventriculostomy can relieve hydrocephalus secondary to aqueductal stenosis (05; 39; 07).

 Delivery of an infant with severe ventriculomegaly and expansion of the calvaria is complex and in all likelihood requires caesarian section.
 The value of prenatal diagnosis and preparation for the delivery cannot be overstated.